Let’s start going through the modules of the computer.

 The A, B, V & F Registers

-The A register is referred to as the “arithmetic accumulator” or just “accumulator”.
-It is used both as source and target of many operations.
-For example during an addition, it contains one of the summands and then gets overwritten with the sum.
+The A register is referred to as the “arithmetic accumulator”, or just “accumulator”.
+It is used both as the source and the target of many operations.
+For example, during an addition, it contains one of the summands and then gets overwritten with the sum.

 The B register is used as the second operand for most operations.
 To complete the example above, the “add” instruction performs the addition A + B and stores the result back in A. To save some space and control signals, the B register can only be written, but not directly read by the program.
 (If you really need to read the B register, you can just add 0 to it and you’ll get the “result”, which is the value of B, in the A register.)